Albert0i/RU330/security3.md

 subject=O=Redis, CN=Production-Redis
 ```

-So the server certificate is now in the file redis.crt.
+So the server certificate is now in the file **redis.crt**.
 Let's move these files to some standard directories.
-We'll store our issuing certificate in /usr/local/share/ca-certificates.
-We'll store our private keys in /etc/ssl/private.
-And finally, we'll store the server certificate in /etc/ssl.
+We'll store our issuing certificate in `/usr/local/share/ca-certificates`.
+We'll store our private keys in `/etc/ssl/private`.
+And finally, we'll store the server certificate in `/etc/ssl`.
 ```
 mv ca.crt /usr/local/share/ca-certificates

 mv ca.key /etc/ssl/private
 mv redis.key /etc/ssl/private

 mv redis.crt /etc/ssl
 ```

-On Ubuntu, you can tell the system about new certificates by running update-ca-certificates, which I'm doing here.
+On Ubuntu, you can tell the system about new certificates by running `update-ca-certificates`, which I'm doing here.
 ```
 update-ca-certificates
 ```

 We'll also need to set the correct permissions on these files.
-Private keys should be restricted to the owner with permissions 400.
-The public keys ending in .crt should have permissions 644.
+- *Private keys should be restricted to the owner with permissions 400*.
+- *The public keys ending in .crt should have permissions 644*.
 ```
 chown redis:redis /etc/ssl/private/*.key
 chown 400 /etc/ssl/private/*.key